 Read more about my latest research project in Formas' online magazine Extract (in Swedish):

 My teaching is mainly in the fields of gender, development and sustainabilty.
 Most of my teaching is at multi-disciplinary international profile Masters in Development, Master in Environmental Studies and Sustainability Science, and Bachelour in Development.
 I am a tutor for students at bachelor level and master level.
-I am the DIrecror of studies for LUMES at LUCSUS and the Director for the Master of Science in Development at Graduate School at the social sceince faculty at Lund University.
+I have been the Director of studies for LUMES at LUCSUS and the Director for the Master of Science in Development at Graduate School at the social science faculty at Lund University.